+This material has been provided by This material has been provided by The Royal College of Surgeons of England.
+The original may be consulted at The Royal College of Surgeons of England.
+Where the originals may be consulted.
 This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.